zhoujt1994/scHiCluster/example/4DN/README.md

 # 4DN data clustering
-This is an example of clustering using 4DN cell line data.
-This framework uses all the 19,388 cells without filtering based on coverage.
+This is an example of the clustering framework using 4DN cell line data.
+All the 19,388 cells were included here.
+The separation between clusters will be better with additional filtering based on cell coverage.
 ## Download data
 ```bash
 wget -np -r -R "index.html*" https://noble.gs.washington.edu/proj/schic-topic-model/data/matrix_files/